Burger King eyes China expansion

-(Reuters) - Burger King Worldwide Holdings Inc BKCBK.UL said on Friday it plans to open 1,000 of its namesake restaurants in China over the next five to seven years under a newly-formed joint venture.
+June 15 (Reuters) - Burger King Worldwide Holdings Inc on Friday said it plans to open 1,000 of its namesake restaurants in China over the next five to seven years under a newly-formed joint venture.

-China is the world’s fastest growing major economy and U.S. restaurant companies such as Yum Brands Inc (YUM.N), McDonald’s Corp (MCD.N) and Starbucks Corp (SBUX.O) each plan to build hundreds of restaurants there in the coming years.

-Miami-based Burger King said the deal represents the largest multi-unit development agreement in company history.
+The Miami-based company said the deal represents the largest multi-unit development agreement in Burger King history.
 Its joint venture partners in the China deal are members of the Kurdoglu family, a long-time Burger King master franchisee, and Cartesian Capital Group, a global private equity firm.

 The agreement gives the group exclusive rights to expand the Burger King brand in China from 63 units currently.